-It was promulgated that China has overtaken Germany as the world’s biggest exporter even though full confirmation is expected in February 2010 when the final figures for Europe’s biggest economy are released.
-The assertion from the perspective of the author of the article is a reflection of the economic strides China has made to reach a pinnacle of an economic super power and also a vivid sign of a gradual shift of power from the West to the East.
+It was promulgated that China has overtaken Germany as the World’s biggest exporter, even though full confirmation is expected in February 2010 when the final figures for Europe’s biggest economy are released.
+The assertion from the perspective of the author of the article is a reflection of the economic strides China has made to reach a pinnacle of an economic superpower and a vivid sign of a gradual shift of power from the West to the East.
 According to the article, the total export in 2009 for China was more than $1.2 trillion against the $1.17 forecast for Germany.

 What is not clear is whether China would accept the departure of Google.
 If Google should leave, what effect will it have on the credibility of companies or nations doing business with China?
-Now, proponents of GDP per CAPITA economics may argue that the GDP per CAPITA statistic is not a good measure for standard of living and personal income levels in a country.
-Nevertheless, all things being equal there is a systematic level of correlation between GDP per CAPITA and standard of living in most countries.
+Proponents of GDP per CAPITA economics may argue that the GDP per CAPITA statistic is not a good measure of a country’s standard of living and personal income levels.
+Nevertheless, all things being equal, there is a systematic correlation between GDP per CAPITA and most countries’ living standards.
 That is to say, GDP per CAPITA decreases as the standard of living decrease and vice versa.

-1. Whether China the current locomotive engine of the world economy will bow to another
+1. Whether China, the current locomotive engine of the world economy, will bow to another

 currency revaluation pressure

-2. Whether the trade imbalance between China and the world is a threat in terms of monopoly and
+2. Whether the trade imbalance between China and the World is a threat in terms of monopoly and

-whether the world has other options to deal with it.
+whether the World has other options to deal with it.

-The objective of this two-part article is to discuss in circumspect the ramifications of the unanswered questions and what it means for the world.
+The objective of this two-part article is to discuss in circumspect the ramifications of the unanswered questions and what it means for the World.

 Currency revaluation issue

 Now, the factors other than exchange rate that makes its exports superior in terms of global demand are government subsidies, expansion of China’s trade horizon and piracy problems.
 The government provides subsidies for exporters which culminate in lower cost of production.
 These firms and investors receive free loans and some free factors of production such as land which has led to the lower cost of production and lower pricing of exports.
 There are also cases of other government fiscal inputs such as increased tax rebates on exports, increased tax refunds and improved export credit insurance during the year 2009.

-Currently, China has judiciously widened its trade horizon with several countries in the world and should the western world reduce their imports of Chinese goods, there is the possibility of China expanding its trade with the East (The Asian block), South America (predominantly Brazil based on BRIC alliance), and Africa where it has made unimaginable strides.
-This is even against the background that the western world is the major trading partner of China.
-Turning their attention away from the western world will be a desperate move as the country would want to maintain its superiority in exports.
-On the other hand, people in the western world are attracted to China’s low-priced products because of the propensity to make some savings in this era of economic hardships.
-So the situation seems very paradoxical with regards to the export between China and the western world.
+Currently, China has judiciously widened its trade horizon with several countries in the World and should the western World reduce their imports of Chinese goods, there is the possibility of China expanding its trade with the East (The Asian block), South America (predominantly Brazil based on BRIC alliance), and Africa where it has made unimaginable strides.
+This is even against the background that the western World is the major trading partner of China.
+Turning their attention away from the western World will be a desperate move as the country would want to maintain its superiority in exports.
+On the other hand, people in the western World are attracted to China’s low-priced products because of the propensity to make some savings in this era of economic hardships.
+So the situation seems very paradoxical with regards to the export between China and the western World.

 The other serious defect of this problem is the reduction in imports as well for China.
 The pirated products increase supply and so lessen proclivity towards more imports.
 China much as it exports lots of low-tech goods also imports many as well but the imports are likely to be reduced by the pirated products in the system.
 This means due to piracy products in the system, there is less import demand compared to actually what the import should have been.
 This is to the advantage of China obviously increasing its net exports and GDP as well.